silnrsi/font-lateef/documentation/source/announcement.md

 #### Known issues

 - Characters added since LateefGR are not yet kerned so spacing after reh- and waw-like characters may be incorrect.
 Please let us know of specific combinations that should be improved.
-- In Word, kerning of Arabic proportional digits is incorrect.
+- In Word: kerning of Arabic proportional digits is incorrect.
 This is a bug in Word.
+- In InDesign: some behaviors, such as the _lam-alef_ ligature, raised _kasra_ with _shadda_, and subtending marks, will not function correctly unless **Ligatures** is turned on in the **Characters** panel.